 RV families with more than 2 people might also find that changing the liquids and the solids portions have to happen much more frequently.
 Monitoring the bucket levels, while easily done with a glance, might induce some anxiety if you’re having to take care of liquids multiple times per day.

 Enjoy Extensive Off-Grid RVing With a Composting Toilet

 Upgrading to an RV composting toilet is an easy choice if you love boondocking and/or really hate dumping your black tank!
 It is a simple way to take one of the worst parts of RVing and make it much less painful (and smelly).

-We personally installed an Air-Head Composting toilet in 2018 for full-time RV use and haven’t looked back.
-That upgrade took our boondocking to the next level: reducing our water consumption and increasing our flexibility.
+This upgrade took our boondocking to the next level: reducing our water consumption and increasing our flexibility!

 What do you think?
 Is a composting toilet right for you?
 Let us know in the comments below!

 Join 10,000+ other adventurers to receive educating, entertaining, and inspiring articles about RV Travel Destinations, RV Gear, and Off-Grid Living to jump-start your adventures today!